The-Frontier/FrontierObsidian/unpublished/00 Authoring Content.md

 - `date`: A string representing the day the note was published.
 Normally uses `YYYY-MM-DD` format.
 - `order`: A string consisting of numbers that controls the order in which the files are shown in lists on the website.
 Please only use numbers starting from 0 and increasing. **Using expressions like 001 will not order correctly**.

+> [!info]
+> Currently there is no way of Sorting folders.
+Only files inside folders

 ### Index page for subfolders